jobe-m/ownkeepass/README.md

 in descending order.

 *   (Get some time for SFOS dev work)
+*   Remove Keepass 1 legacy code and implement importing old database format instead (for App release 2.0)
+*   Do some art work: new icons, wall paper, better support for light ambiances
-*   Integrating WebDav and Dropbox support for loading and saving your Keepass database to a server like ownCloud.
+*   Integrate WebDav support for loading and saving Keepass database to a server

 ## Building